 If I can't march with the group, how can I participate?

-You are welcome to gather at the start or the end of the route to celebrate with the group.
-Please check back for more details at a later date.
+You are welcome to gather for the rally at Spectrum at 10am and/or the end of the route at Alton Baker to celebrate with the group.